Mentoring in the Juvenile Justice and Child Welfare Systems

 Dr. Ahrens presents her important research on the effective skills and traits of mentors working with foster youth.
 She explores her findings on natural mentors and discusses traits such as persistence, patience, self-disclosure, flexibility, and confidence as they relate to building trusting relationships.

-Tim Cavell, who works with agressive children, offers up a vision of mentoring as a six-sided box: three sides of relationship conditions (acceptance, containment, leadership) and three of relationship foundations (clear goals, solid structure, and healthy communication).
+Tim Cavell, who works with aggressive children, offers up a vision of mentoring as a six-sided box: three sides of relationship conditions (acceptance, containment, leadership) and three of relationship foundations (clear goals, solid structure, and healthy communication).
 When these six elements come together, we find a “whole” mentoring relationship.

 2011 Research Fellows